Alternative risk transfer: Areas of activity

 Alternative risk transfer is often used to refer to activities through which reinsurers or insurers transform risks from the capital markets into insurance or reinsurance form.
 Such transformation can occur through the policy itself, or through the use of a transformer reinsure, a method important in credit risk markets, hard asset value coverage and weather markets.
 Reinsurers were notable participants in the early development of the synthetic CDO and weather derivative markets through such activities.

 A subset of activities in which reinsurers take capital markets risks is dual-trigger or multiple trigger contracts.
 Such contracts exist between a protection buyer and a protection seller, and require that two or more events take place before a payment from the latter to the former is "triggered."
 For example, an oil company may desire protection against certain natural hazards, but may only need such protection if oil prices are low, in which case they would purchase a dual trigger derivative or re/insurance contract.
 There was a great deal of interest in such approaches in the late 1990s, and re/insurers worked to develop combined risk and enterprise risk insurance.
 Reliance Insurance extended this further and offered earnings insurance until the company suspended its own business operations.
 This area of alternative risk transfer activity diminished after the general hardening of the commercial insurance and reinsurance markets following the 9-11 terrorist attacks.

 Another area of convergence is the emergence of pure insurance risk hedge funds, that function economically like fully collateralized reinsurers and sometimes operate through reinsurance vehicles, but take the form of hedge funds.

-Life insurance companies have developed a very extensive battery of alternative risk transfer approaches including life insurance securitization, full recourse reserve funding, funded letters of credit, surplus relief reinsurance, administrative reinsurance and related techniques.
+Life insurance companies have developed a battery of alternative risk transfer approaches including life insurance securitization, full recourse reserve funding, funded letters of credit, surplus relief reinsurance, administrative reinsurance and related techniques.
 Because life reinsurance is more "financial" to begin with, there is less separation between the conventional and alternative risk transfer markets than in the property & casualty sector.

 Emerging areas of alternative risk transfer include intellectual property insurance, automobile insurance securitization and life settlements.
 It should be possible to adapt these instruments to other contexts.
 It has, for example, been suggested adapting cat bonds to the risks that large auditing firms face in cases asserting massive securities law damages.